FakeHash - Simulate the behavior of a Perl hash variable

 Called once, each time drawing commences.
 Arguments: The filehandle

-Called once, just at the end of each call to draw
+Called once, just at the end of each call to draw.
+Arguments: The

-Arguments: The filehandle that was passed to draw
+Arguments: The filehandle that was passed to draw; the bucket

 number (starting from 0) of the current bucket; a boolean value which